Planting Trees in Saint Paul

 How, when, and where we plant Boulevard Trees

-Forestry utilizes contractors to plant trees in boulevards during the spring (April - June) and fall (October - November).
+Forestry utilizes contractors to plant trees in boulevards during the spring (April - June) and fall (October - November) planting seasons.
 Trees are planted during these seasons because the cool, moist weather gives newly planted trees the best chance at establishing in the boulevard.
-Boulevard tree planting locations are determined based on planting criteria that can be found on pages 83 and 84 of the Street and Park Tree Master Plan.
+Boulevard tree planting locations are determined based on planting criteria that can be found in the Street and Park Tree Master Plan.

 Requesting to have a Boulevard Tree Planted

-- Occasionally, Forestry may have extra funding after routine planting (see map above) has occurred.
-Property owners may request that a tree be planted on the boulevard adjacent to their property.
-Typically, there are very limited funds to fill these requests.
+- Occasionally, Forestry may have extra funding or remaining planting stock after routine planting has occurred.
+Property owners may request that a tree be planted on the boulevard adjacent to their property during the spring (April - June) and fall (October - November) planting seasons.
+Typically, there are very limited funds or available trees to fill these requests.

-- In the event that extra funding exists, Forestry staff will inspect the boulevard to determine whether or not the planting spot meets the minimum planting criteria, which can be found on pages 83 and 84 of the Street & Park Tree Master Plan.
+- In the event that a property owner requests a boulevard tree and extra funding or available trees exist, Forestry staff will inspect the boulevard to determine whether or not the planting spot meets the minimum planting criteria, which can be found in the Street & Park Tree Master Plan.

 Forestry Planting Process

 - Residents will be notified that a tree will be planted in the boulevard up to a month before the tree is planted by leaving a door hanger that states what type of tree will be planted and gives general care instructions.

-- A white "T" will be painted on the curb to mark the approximate planting location and underground utilities will be marked.
+- A white mark will be painted on the curb at the approximate planting location and underground utilities will be located and marked with colored paint.

-- Shortly before planting, a white "X" will be painted on the boulevard to signify the exact planting location of the tree.
+- Shortly before planting, a white "+" will be painted on the boulevard to signify the exact planting location of the tree.

 - A city-hired contractor will plant, water and mulch the new tree.

 - We urge residents to water and care for new trees after planting.
 Gator bags are available for free to residents with newly planted boulevard trees.
 Contact Forestry if you would like to have a gator bag put on your newly planted tree.

 Planting a Tree on the Boulevard Adjacent to Your Property